-The Formal Process will be conducted by Emmaus employees (see "Title IX and Sexual Misconduct Officials" section above).
+The Formal Process will be conducted by Emmaus employees (see "Title IX and Sexual Misconduct Officials" section above); when circumstances dictate, such as instances of conflict of interest, Emmaus may engage external officials to conduct, advise, or participate in the formal process.
 Fairness to all individuals involved with a Title IX Complaint is a priority.
 Emmaus's designated Title IX Coordinator(s), Investigator(s), Decision-Maker(s), and any person designated to facilitate an Informal Resolution process must not have a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent.
-Both the Complainant and

-Respondent will be given a copy of this Policy and Complaint Procedure and have the opportunity to respond to all allegations.
+Both the Complainant and Respondent will be given a copy of this Policy and Complaint Procedure and have the opportunity to respond to all allegations.